kwhite2/workshoptestrepo/Text Analysis - NLTK Notes.md

 Similarity information: https://kavita-ganesan.com/what-is-text-similarity/#.Yd8rQd9Omcw

 ### Word Postions using Dispersion Plots
-- Plots where in the text terms appear
+- Plots where terms appear *throughout a text.*
-- Compare multiple terms to see where they appear in the text
+- Compare multiple terms to see where they appear in the text.

 Viewing and comparing where terms appear in a text provids clues to its structure and narrative.

 ### Word Count

+### Lexical Density
+- How many unique words per total words aka the ratio  of unique words to total words in a text.
+- Useful for understanding complexity of a text.
+This assumes that unique words = complexity/sophistication of language.